How to Solve Diagramless Crossword Puzzles

 by Roy Leban

 If you’ve never solved a diagramless crossword puzzle, you’re in for a treat.
-Diagramless puzzles offer all the challenges of a regular American-style crossword puzzles with the extra challenge of figuring out the grid.
-To top things off, if you’ve never solved one, they look impossible (but they’re not).
+Diagramless puzzles offer all the challenges of regular American-style crossword puzzles with the extra challenge of figuring out the grid.
+To top things off, they look impossible at first (but they’re not).

 There’s a lot to take in, but start with the rules.
 Diagramless crosswords follow all the rules of regular crosswords and then some.
 There are no isolated squares and no two-letter words.
 Every letter in the grid is used in both an Across and Down answer.
 Each clue is numbered, starting with 1 for the first clue in the top row and increasing left-to-right and top-to-bottom.
 Every number in the grid is used by either an Across clue or a Down clue, or one of each.
 But, the puzzle starts with a blank grid, and it’s up to you to figure out where each answer goes.

 Unlike regular crosswords, a finished diagramless crossword almost always makes an interesting shape.
 This shape will touch all four edges of the grid that you’re given — top, bottom, left and right.

 Some puzzles will provide some starting information in the Introduction, including the location of 1-Across (and 1-Down, too) and the symmetry of the puzzle.
 If you want the extra challenge of figuring these out, hide the introduction quickly when you open the puzzle.
 You can always show it later if you want.